jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

 The Toolbar and ToolbarButtonComponent (from the package *ui-components*) now relies on the external library `jupyter-ui-toolkit <https://github.com/jupyterlab-contrib/jupyter-ui-toolkit>`.

-This library uses of the web component technology (https://developer.mozilla.org/en-US/docs/Web/API/Web_components), and is based on `FAST <https://www.fast.design/>` library by Microsoft.
+This library uses the web component technology (https://developer.mozilla.org/en-US/docs/Web/API/Web_components), and is based on `FAST <https://www.fast.design/>` library by Microsoft.

 See https://github.com/jupyterlab/team-compass/issues/143 for more context on the change.